tenhitokiri/tenhitokiri/README.md

 <ul>
 <li>Implemented Virtual machines  on several clinics to improve remote assistance and updates (using VirtualBox).</li>

-<li>Created a web app to remotely reserve ORs and to payment list for the surgeons on  a clinic (using php and mysql) </li>
+<li>Created a web app to remotely reserve Operating Rooms and to payment list for the surgeons on  a clinic (using php and mysql) </li>

 <li>Updated an administrative system named AdaptaPro according to the client (Tornillos Julio, C.A.) to improve sales and inventory management (using mysql and C)</li>